Best Food Logging Methods for 2026: Apps vs. Photos vs. Paper

 Best For

 People who want detailed nutritional information, have specific macro goals, or enjoy comprehensive data analysis.
+If you're tired of the "spreadsheet" feel, you might want to explore alternatives to MyFitnessPal.

 Photo-Based Food Logging